ankitwashere/microgenNG/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Run options
+There are 3 buttons on the top of the page that calls the back end method back end ULR is hardcoded in app.components.ts data that is sent to backend is also hard coded and can be changed as per any tests you may want to run

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).